openmainframeproject/feilong/doc/source/quickstart.rst

 ============

 Try the following python commands on BYOL.
-If the two send_request command all returns 'overallRC' as 0, that means the z/VM SDK daemon is setup and running normally.
+If the two send_request commands all returns 'overallRC' as 0, that means the z/VM SDK daemon is setup and running normally.

 For use of the z/VM Cloud Connector RESTful-API, please continue to the section